Converg3nce/matic-docs/docs/validate/counter-stake-stage-1/stake-on-matic.md

 ### Claiming Rewards as a Validator

 Once you are setup and staked as a validator, you will earn rewards for performing validator duties.
-When you perform validator duties dutifully, you get rewarded however, if you attempt to do any malicious activity, your stake gets slashed.
+When you perform validator duties dutifully, you get rewarded however, if your node uptime is not 100% and/or if you attempt to do any malicious activity, your stake gets slashed.

 In order to claim rewards you can go to your Validator Profile.